valeman/awesome-conformal-prediction/README.md

 I am actively promoting Conformal Prediction (because it is well Awesome) on LinkedIn (https://www.linkedin.com/in/valeriy-m-704731236/) and Twitter (@predict_addict).

 Having done research in Conformal Prediction since 2015, I am still amazed about how robust, powerful and flexible this best framework for Uncertainty Quantification is and how much it has to offer to solve most problems involving uncertainty.
-From niche area of research, I am humbled to see its explonential growth during the last 2-3 years.
+From niche area of research just a few years of ago, I am humbled to have seen its explonential growth during the last 2-3 years due to the work of amazing ambassadors of Conformal Prediction such as Prof. [Larry Wasserman](https://www.stat.cmu.edu/~larry/) and [Anastasious Angelopolous](https://people.eecs.berkeley.edu/~angelopoulos/) in academia.

 Awesome Conformal Prediction has been cited in the best book on Machine Learning (aka the machine learning 'bible') [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) by the leading research scientist at Google (over 80K Google Scholar citations) and Bestselling Machine Learning Book Author Kevin Murphy.